 - Turning 45 degrees costs 1" of forward movement.

-- Diagonal movement on the ground has no penalty as the character moving parkour style.
+- Diagonal movement on the ground has no penalty other than the loss of distance covered, as the character moving parkour style.

 - Diagonal movement for flying creatures is doubled.
 One unit at a 45 degree angle counts double as they need to avoid things to stay airborne.